 Rizvi and Mack note that many of the highest-valued SaaS companies have not generated any profits or free cash flow.
 In such cases, they say, investors need to look closely at individual companies’ strategies and financial statements to gauge if revenue growth can ever translate into sustained profits.
 “We see there is a wide range of outcomes,” Rizvi says.

 “If costs rise at a faster pace than revenues, adding more and larger customers—or holding on to existing ones for longer—will only make you more successful at losing money.”

 The rate of subscription cancellations, or customer churn, is a major factor determining future profits.
-“If you can only retain customers for an average of three years, and your breakeven point is three years for each new customer, you won’t make money no matter how fast you grow,” Rizvi says.
+“If you can only retain customers for an average of three years, and your breakeven point is three years for each new customer, you won’t make money no matter how fast you grow-section,” Rizvi says.

 Companies that offer highly differentiated or industry-standard software, or that compete in a product category hard for new rivals to enter, are typically the most successful at sustaining high renewal rates; if few good alternatives exist, customers have little choice but to maintain their subscriptions.
 High frequency of customer use—say, daily (e.g., team collaboration software) rather than only occasionally (e.g., internal staff surveying software)—is also associated with low churn.

 Another profitability factor is the length of a company’s growth runway, Mack says.
 Companies that sell a wide range of products targeting multiple large markets not only have access to a vast pool of potential customers but also have the ability to cross sell to existing ones.
 Companies can target small markets first and later expand into larger ones.
 Salesforce, for example, achieved extraordinarily high growth by selling its customer relationship software to small businesses first and only later expanding its target market to include large corporations.